 Learn about the history of Nazi sites on Alderney and the IHRA’s involvement with safeguarding them.

 Four named Nazi labor camps, two of which later became concentration camps, and several temporary camp sites were located on the island of Alderney, Channel Islands, from 1941 onwards.
-At least 7,000 people were sent there to work for the occupiers; the numbers who died are heavily contested.
+A minimum of between 7608-7812 people were sent there to work for the occupiers; the numbers who died have recently been calculated as lying between 641-1027.

 After the war, the land upon which the camps were built were returned to private ownership, and the remaining camp buildings that survived were used for firewood or sold off.
 In 1966, the Hammond Memorial was erected on the island to remember the foreign laborers brought to the island.
 One former prisoner returned to place a memorial plaque on the entrance gate in 2008, but no other official acknowledgment existed until an information plaque was erected in 2023.
 In other places, residential housing, a holiday camp, and a farm were variously installed on the former campsites without in situ memorialization.
 Mass exhumations from a demarcated cemetery were carried out on Longis Common after the war and in the 1960s, and the site is now common land used for dog walking.
 Non-invasive archaeological research suggests the presence of further mass graves in that area.
 In general, archaeological evidence of the camps survives under vegetation across Alderney.